frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/automation/assignment-rule.md

 1. Click on New.
 1. Select the Document Type you want to assign automatically (for example **Issue**).
 1. Write the "Description" that will be added to the To Do.
-1. Select the condition for assignment (refer the section below(#assign/unassign-conditions)).
+1. Select the condition for assignment (refer the next section).
 1. Select the assignment rule (**Round Robin** or **Load Balancing**).
 1. Select the list of users to whom this Assignment Rule will apply.